jeffgbutler/CarvelWorkshop/kapp/README.md

 kapp logs -a kuard -f
 ```

-You can delete an application and all it's resources with this command:
+You can delete an application and all of its resources with this command:

 ```shell
 kapp delete -a kuard